Frederick Russell Burnham: Film and stage accounts

 In 1899, Frank E. Fillis brought his circus and stage show "Savage South Africa", featuring a number of Zulu performers, to the Empress Theatre at Earls Court in London as part of the "Greater Britain Exhibition".
 The actors dramatically played out famous battles from the Matabele wars twice a day.
 The program featured "Wilson's Heroic Stand at the Shangani River", a re-enactment of the battle of the Shangani Patrol.
 Fillis himself played Major Wilson, Peter Lobengula played the Matabele King Lobengula, and Burnham was played by the adopted son of Texas Jack Omohundro, "Texas Jack" Jr., who later ran a Wild West show in South Africa featuring the American cowboy and entertainer Will Rogers.
 The Shangani segment of the show was filmed in September 1899, and subsequently sold to movie houses around the world as Major Wilson's Last Stand.
 Years later, a feature-length Shangani Patrol (film) (1970) was released.
 The picture was shot on location in and around Bulawayo by RPM Film Studios and directed by David Millin.
 Burnham was portrayed by the American cowboy actor Will Hutchins of the ABC/Warner Brothers western series Sugarfoot, and the part of Major Wilson was played by the South African actor Brian O'Shaughnessy.

 In late 1958, Ernest Hemingway acquired the rights to produce a film version of Burnham's memoirs, Scouting on Two Continents.
 CBS immediately contracted Hemingway to produce the film for television, with Gary Cooper expressing considerable interest in playing the part of Burnham.
 Hemingway was already behind schedule with other commitments, however, and no work had been done on the movie when he committed suicide in July 1961.

 Another epic film, On My Honor, was conceived and begun by Cecil B. DeMille.
 It was to document the founding of the Scouting movement but was left unfinished after DeMille died in January 1959.
 The screenplay, by Jesse Lasky Jr., focused on Baden-Powell, Burnham and other pioneers who were to have a major influence on Scouting.
 After DeMille's death, associate producer Henry Wilcoxon continued to work on the film until 1962, hiring Sydney Box to assist with the script.
 Starting in 2001, producers Jerry Molen and Robert Starling began work to finish DeMille's project, using an updated screenplay by Starling based on the earlier work of Lasky and Box.

-In June 2014, RatPac Entertainment and Class 5 Films acquired the non-fiction article American Hippopotamus, by Jon Mooallem, about the meat shortage in the U.S. in 1910 and the attempts made by Burnham, Duquesne and Congressman Robert Broussard to import hippopotamuses into the Louisiana bayous and to convince Americans to eat them.
+In June 2014, RatPac Entertainment and Class 5 Films acquired the non-fiction article American Hippopotamus, by Jon Mooallem, about the meat shortage in the U.S. in 1910 and the attempts made by Burnham, Fritz Duquesne and Congressman Robert Broussard to import hippopotamuses into the Louisiana bayous and to convince Americans to eat them.
 The movie will highlight the Burnham–Duquesne rivalry.
 Edward Norton, William Migliore and Brett Ratner will produce this feature film.